rabin2360/Presentation2/README.md

         * in the 'Delegate members' area, select the methods that will be delegated through the inner class.
         * finally, select 'Refactor'.

+## IntelliJ IDEA - Git Integration
+* IntelliJ IDEA has Git integration and allows the git functions to be performed from the IDE itself.
+In order to get started with git in IntelliJ IDE, the git executable has to be downloaded to the local machine.
+* Git set up in IntelliJ:
+    * Navigate to File | Settings.
+This will display the Settings window.
+    * In Settings window, under Version Control, select Git.
+    * Under Settings | Version Control | Git, specify the path to the git executable.

 * Maven, Gradle, Refactoring, Debugger, Decompile